MicrosoftDocs/learn/learn-pr/azure/aks-deployment-pipeline-github-actions/includes/9-exercise-set-up-helm-chart.md

       type: ClusterIP
     ```

-1. Save and close the file
+1. Save and close the file.

-## Ingress
+## Create an Ingress

 Let's change the `ingress.yaml` file.